khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ### When not to use

 Accordions hide content from the user.
-For this reason, do not use an accordion for content that all users need to see.
+For this reason, do not use an accordion if users need to see most or all of the content.

 - Displaying critical system information or a primary action to be taken on the page, such as [alerts](/components/alert), forms, confirmation or cancellation buttons.
 If the user needs to look at more than one accordion section at a time or they need to click on the headings to complete a set of tasks, it’s better to expose all the content on the page at once to reduce cognitive load.
 - Displaying navigation elements such as [tabs](/components/tabs).